Closed source · In development · Private testing

 Ralph Loops

 Every engineer agent runs in a fresh context window with exactly one task.
-One file.
-Ships it.
-Goes home.
-The agent that writes code never reviews it.
-Separation of concerns, taken literally.
+The agent that writes code never performs final review on the same change.
+Separation of concerns is enforced by design.

 🧠